Quick Relief. Trusted Local Care.

 -

-- We’re part of this community, and that means when you call us in an emergency, you’re not just a patient, you’re a neighbour.
-Whether it’s your child with a knocked-out tooth or you with a sudden toothache, we’ll do what we can to see you quickly and support you through it.
+- We’re part of the Bunbury community, and when you call us in a dental emergency, we provide professional care.
+Whether it’s a child with a knocked-out tooth or an adult with a sudden toothache, our team will arrange to see you as promptly as possible and explain the treatment process.

 -

 - For nearly two decades, we’ve helped Bunbury locals through unexpected dental problems—broken teeth, lost fillings, sudden pain, and more.
-Our experienced team knows how to assess situations calmly and act quickly, without adding stress or confusion.
-When it matters most, you can trust we’ve got you.
+Our experienced team provides assessment and treatment tailored to the needs of emergency situations.

 -

 - Emergencies don’t just happen to adults.
 Kids, teens, and older family members all face dental mishaps, too.
-That’s why we offer responsive care across all ages, whether it’s a sports injury, infection, or a dental issue that’s been quietly getting worse.
-We’ve seen it all, and we’re here to help.
+That’s why we offer emergency care across all ages, whether it’s a sports injury, infection, or a dental problem that’s been quietly getting worse.
+We manage a wide range of dental emergencies.

 -